Prices from £22.99

 If you are getting treatment for any of the above conditions, check the Hana package leaflet for the medicines you use and/or speak to your doctor about whether Hana is suitable for you.

-Will the Hana pill stop my period?
+Does the Hana pill stop periods?

-Does Hana pill cause weight gain?
+Does the Hana pill cause weight gain?

-Is Hana available over the counter?
+Can I buy Hana over the counter?